blbadger/blbadger.github.io/gpu-server.md

 It is remarkable that removing the V100 boost clock speed (1530 MHz) and reducing the base from 1290 MHz to 1005 MHz (along with our earlier power limits) leads to such a small change in performance: enforcing this for a training run with only two GPUs during a test leads to a ~13% decline in training speed.

+That said, once these tests were completed I connected the PSU current share pins (see the PSU section for more information) and after doing so the GPUs were able to run at 300W each without problems.
+I consider the 400W total saved to be worth a 13% performance drop, and continue to run the GPUs as 200W each.

 I should mention two unexpected hiccups: firstly, running `watch -n0.1 nvidia-smi` leads to significantly slower training especially when more than one GPU is used: there is a 15% performance drop when all four GPUs are running at full tilt (although only a ~5% drop for one GPU).
-These bad behaviours are not observed in my experience for consumer grade hardware (RTX 3060 with i7-12700F) and it is curious why they would manifest here.
-A simple test to see if this was caused by the NVlink system would be to remove all GPUs save one and repeat the same training runs with `nvidia-smi` running concurrently, but I will not be doing this as removing and replacing SXM2 modules is a pain.
+This is a much more noticeable drop than for consumer grade hardware (RTX 3060 with i7-12700F) and it is unknown why it occurs.
+A simple test to see if this was caused by the NVLink system would be to remove all GPUs save one and repeat the same training runs with `nvidia-smi` running concurrently, but I will not be doing this as removing and replacing SXM2 modules is a pain.

 Secondly, I experienced difficult-to-pin-down training process hangs and freezes which manifested as `nv_queue` processes taking nearly all a CPU's compute followed by interrupt requests (`irq/57-nvidia`) that also froze.
 Close inspection reveals that these are associated with `nccl` communication problems, which means the GPUs are not communicating properly with each other or the CPU.
 I was able to solve this problem by simply tightening the screws that affix the GPUs to the SXM2 socket.